 Car ownership levels in the parish are high.
 On street car parking is an issue in the parish.
 This leads to a cluttered street scene with parking on pavements and verges, congestion and potential dangers.
-This policy seeks to ensure that new development in residential areas does not lead to the loss of existing offstreet car parking spaces.
+This policy seeks to ensure that new development in residential areas does not lead to the loss of existing off-street car parking spaces.
 Loss of such spaces will only be permitted if they are no longer needed; they can be adequately replaced elsewhere; or the proposed use would lead to a lower level of patronage by private cars and, therefore, result in less need for off-street car parking.

-Objective 3 - TO IMPROVE THE STANDARD OF DESIGN
+Objective 2 - TO IMPROVE THE STANDARD OF DESIGN

-Policy LB4 - Design
+Policy LB2 - Design

 All new development proposals will have to be of good quality design.
-Proposals will be expected to demonstrate that they have taken account of the following:
+Proposals will be expected to demonstrate:

-- a) designed to take account of site characteristics and surroundings, including:
+- a) that they have been designed to take account of site characteristics and surroundings, including:

 - i. layout

 - ii. siting

 - iii. scale

 - iv. height

 - v. proportions and massing

 - vi. orientation

 - vii. architectural detailing

 - viii. landscaping and

-ix. materials
+- ix. materials

-- b) no significant adverse impact on residential amenity for existing and future residents; - c) the development does not contribute to, or suffer from, adverse impacts arising from noise, light or air contamination, land instability or cause ground water pollution; - d) the development utilises sustainable construction methods, minimises the use of non-renewable resources and maximises the use of recycled and sustainably sourced materials; - e) minimal resource use and low or zero carbon dioxide emissions; - f) easy access for all members of the community that improves permeability and integration with the local active travel network; - g) safe environments that minimise opportunities for crime; and - h) designs that can be easily adapted to accommodate changing lifestyles and technologies.
+- b) that they will have no significant adverse impact on residential amenity for existing and future residents;

+- c) that the development does not contribute to, or suffer from, adverse impacts arising from noise, light or air contamination, land instability or cause ground water pollution;

+- d) that the development utilises sustainable construction methods, minimises the use of non-renewable resources and maximises the use of recycled and sustainably sourced materials;

+- e) minimal resource use and low or zero carbon dioxide emissions;

+- f) easy access for all members of the community that improves permeability and integration with the local active travel network;

+- g) safe environments that minimise opportunities for crime; and

+h) that the design takes into account the potential for adaptation to accommodate changing lifestyles and technologies.